-We were an international group from all around Europe from different backgrounds, however I flew from Manchester on Finnair with Hannah, a journalist from the leading mountain bike magazine - SIngletrack.
+We were an international group from all around Europe from different backgrounds, however, I flew from Manchester on Finnair with Hannah, a journalist from the leading mountain bike magazine - SIngletrack.

-The flight was rather uneventful and after a quick dash through Helsinki to the internal flights area, we boarded a small turboprop for the hour hop up to Kajaani.
+The flight was rather uneventful and after a quick dash through Helsinki to the internal flights' area, we boarded a small turboprop for the hour hop up to Kajaani.
 As we landed in the small airport in the lower ‘north’ of the country, we noticed an immediate change in temperature, snow on the ground and ice on the runway.
-We realised that there was a two hour drive up to the Wilds Centre in the dark and on icy, snowy roads.
+We realised that there was a two-hour drive up to the Wilds Centre in the dark and on icy, snowy roads.

-Driving with challenging terrain is fairly normal for people living this far north and it is no surprise that Finland has produced a disproportionately high number of professional rally and Formula One drivers!
+Driving with challenging terrain is fairly normal for people living this far north and it is no surprise that Finland has produced a disproportionately high number of the professional rally and Formula One drivers!
 After the minibus transfer, we pulled into the Martinselkonen Wilds Centre that up to the early 1990s was the border guard station separating Finland and Russia.